lgraff/lgraff-12704_Final_Project/index.md

 ## Phenomena of Interest
 The physical phenomena of interest include soil moisture, temperature, humidity, and light.
 Since all the phenomena of our experiments vary slowly in time, they can all be considered static in nature.

 **Soil moisture:** Soil moisture percentage refers to the amount of water available in the soil.
-It can be measured as a ratio of volume of water per unit volume of soil, or as a ratio of water mass per unit mass of soil.
+It can be measured as the ratio of volume of water per unit volume of soil, or as the ratio of water mass per unit mass of soil.
 We opt for the second measure because it is easier to measure, and so the calibration of the soil moisture sensor is easy to conduct at home.
-According to Reference 4, the water in soil is important for plant growth because it acts as a carrier of nutrients, helps in the photosynthesis and metabolic process of plants, and moderates soil temperature.
+According to Reference 4, the water in soil is important for plant growth because it acts as a carrier of nutrients, helps in photosynthesis and other metabolic processes of plants, and moderates soil temperature.

-**Ambient humidity:** Ambient humidity is roughly defined as the amount of water in the air, relative to the maximum amount of water the air can hold at a given temperature.
+**Ambient humidity:** Ambient humidity is roughly defined as the amount of water in the air, relative to the maximum amount of water that the air can hold at a given temperature.
 The strict definition is “the ratio of the actual water vapour pressure to the saturation water vapour pressure at the prevailing temperature" (Reference 5).
 The importance of this factor for plant growth relates to the photosynthesis and transpiration processes.
 In a dry environment, the plant tries to retain its water by closing its stomata, but in doing so, the plant simultaneously stifles its ability to intake CO2.
 In a highly humid environment, the plant cannot evaporate water at a fast enough rate.
 Consequently, an appropriate humidity level allows the plant to both photosynthesize and transpire so that it may grow (Reference 22).

 **Ambient temperature:** The ambient temperature simply describes the temperature of area directly surrounding the plant.
 This factor affects many metabolic processes that plants undergo while growing.
 While photosynthesis, transpiration, and respiration typically accelerate at higher temperatures, the temperatures required for the germination and flowering processes depend on the individual plant.
 For this reason, we see the existence of seasonal crops, or those that can only survive during certain times of the year (Reference 7).

 **Ambient light intensity:** Light intensity, measured in units of lux, is formally defined as the amount of "light that is emitted in unit time per unit solid angle" (Reference 23).
 Measuring light intensity near the plant tells us the amount of sunlight that the plant receives.
 Sunlight is vital for plants, as it enables photosynthesis.
 The amount of sunlight required for this process, however, varies by plant (Reference 24).
-While a basil grower would be more interested in knowing the hours of sunlight exposure for their plant, the average light intensity will suffice for this purpose of this project.
+While a basil grower would be more interested in knowing the number of hours of sunlight exposure for their plant, the average light intensity will suffice for this purpose of this project.

 **Intensity of green color:** The average green pixel intensity from the image of each plant is used as a crude proxy of plant growth.
 By capturing the quantity of green in an image, we can better understand the vitality and general state of the basil we are using as a test subject.
 The inherent assumption is that a healthier basil plant will be greener.
 While this metric is not perfect, we think it is a suitable proxy, particularly for basil.
 From our prior qualitative experiences with indoor basil harvesting, a more vibrant has bushier leaves (hence more green), while the leaves of a decaying basil plant will wilt (hence less green).
 We recognize that plant height could also be representative of plant growth, but we believe that green pixel intensity better captures the full plant in all dimenions.